u17zl/chess-knight-game/README.md

 - Because this task do not need too much nested components, so I did not use Redux, if components have shared state and need to pass to very deep components, Redux is the better choice.
 - TDD/Unit Testing can ensure a componennt works when other people modify it, which is very helpful in team development and collaboration.
 - Still interested in this Ruby on Rails, and want to learn more about this cool framework.
-- Tried to depoly it on AWS EC2/ElasticBeanstalk, but faced with some database and version issues.
-Because this is the first time I was trying to depoly Ruby on Rails with limited time.
+- Deployed on AWS ElasticBeanstalk with HTTPS

 ## To Do

-- [ ] Backend deploymnet
+- [x] Backend deploymnet
 - [ ] Anitmation when piece moving
 - [ ] Learn more Knowledge about Ruby on Rails
-- [ ] Responsive design